raven-dev-ops/Executive_Assistant_AI_SaaS/ENGINEERING.md

 For a production deployment behind multiple processes or instances, a shared store is recommended:

-- Introduce an abstraction (e.g. `SessionStore` protocol) with in-memory and Redis/DB-backed implementations.
+- The backend already uses a `SessionStore` protocol with two implementations:
+  - `InMemorySessionStore` (default) when `SESSION_STORE_BACKEND=memory`.
+  - `RedisSessionStore` when `SESSION_STORE_BACKEND=redis` and `REDIS_URL` points at a reachable Redis instance (default `redis://localhost:6379/0`).
+- When `SESSION_STORE_BACKEND=redis` is set but the Redis client library is missing or the connection fails, the backend logs a warning and falls back to `InMemorySessionStore`.
+This keeps requests serving but does not provide cross-process/session sharing, so production clusters should ensure a healthy Redis deployment.
-- Move CallSid→session and `(business_id, From)`→conversation mappings into that shared store,
+- For full multi-instance resilience, move CallSid→session and `(business_id, From)`→conversation
-  with explicit TTLs and cleanup policies.
-- Keep all Twilio entry points and `/v1/voice/session/*` flows routing through that abstraction so scaling the backend horizontally does not break ongoing calls or SMS threads.
+  mappings into the shared store as well, with explicit TTLs and cleanup policies, and keep all Twilio entry points and `/v1/voice/session/*` flows routing through that abstraction so scaling the backend horizontally does not break ongoing calls or SMS threads.

 Local Development Profiles